michael-w-williams/tutorials-1/UsingContexts/README.md

 <your_docker_repository>/nodefn  0.0.3		    6b4fc7b57c9e        6 minutes ago       75.5MB
 ```

+(**Question:** What should the user expect to see?
+Put that here.)

 ## Use of an Existing Image

 In case you want to distribute your image to other developers or if you want to use it in another machine, you can make use of the images deployed in Docker Hub.
 After you have your image in a Docker Hub registry, you can pull it to any machine.
 In this part, you deploy a function on a new machine using the image that you deployed and pushed to the Docker Hub registry before.

 ### Setup the New Machine